JiHong88/suneditor/README.md

                   ]

 // Image---------------------------------------------------------------------------------------------------------
 imageResizing   : Can resize the image.                               default: true {Boolean}
+imageHeightShow : Choose whether the image height input is visible.   default: true {Boolean}
 imageWidth      : The default width size of the image frame.          default: 'auto' {String}
 imageSizeOnlyPercentage : If true, image size can only be scaled by percentage.   default: false {Boolean}
 imageRotation   : Choose whether to image rotation buttons display.
-                  When "imageSizeOnlyPercentage" is "true" the default value is false.   default: true {Boolean}
+                  When "imageSizeOnlyPercentage" is "true" or  or "imageHeightShow" is "false" the default value is false.
                   If you want the button to be visible, put it a true.     default: true {Boolean}
 imageFileInput  : Choose whether to create a file input tag in the image upload window.  default: true {Boolean}
 imageUrlInput   : Choose whether to create a image url input tag in the image upload window.